GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 ## Background

-This tutorial is motivated by customer inquiries about preparing for season peaks that can be reduced to the seemingly simple question "How well will my app handle a load spike?"
+This tutorial is motivated by customer inquiries about preparing for seasonal peaks that can be reduced to the seemingly simple question "How well will my app handle a load spike?"
 As simple as the question seems, it has many layers.
 From a client perspective, will end users experience degraded performance during the peak?
 From a backend perspective, how fast will the cluster serving the app scale up?
 Also, how long will it take the app to recover if it fails?